survivejs/react-book/manuscript/introduction.md

 # Introduction

 Front-end development moves forward fast.
 A good indication of this is the pace in which new technologies appear to the scene.
-[Webpack](https://webpack.github.io/) and [React](https://facebook.github.io/react/) are two recent newcomers.
-Combined, these tools allow you to build all sorts of web applications swiftly.
-Most importantly, learning these tools provides you perspective.
-That's what this book is about.

-## What is Webpack?

-Web browsers have been designed to consume HTML, JavaScript, and CSS.
-The simplest way to develop is simply to write files that the browser understands directly.
-The problem is that this becomes unwieldy eventually.
-This is particularly true when you are developing web applications.

-There are multiple ways to approach this problem.
-You can start splitting up your JavaScript and CSS to separate files.
-You could load dependencies through `script` tags.
-Even though this is better, it is still a little problematic.

-If you want to use technologies that compile to these target formats, you will need to introduce preprocessing steps.
-Task runners, such as Grunt and Gulp, allow you to achieve this, but even then you need to write a lot of configuration by hand.

-### How Webpack Changes the Situation?

-Webpack takes another route.
-It allows you to treat your project as a dependency graph.
-You could have an *index.js* in your project that pulls in the dependencies the project needs through standard `import` statements.
-You can refer to your style files and other assets the same way.

-Webpack does all the preprocessing for you and gives you the bundles you specify through configuration.
-This declarative approach is powerful, but it is a little difficult to learn.
-However, once you begin to understand how Webpack works, it becomes an indispensable tool.
-This book has been designed to get through that initial learning curve.
+[React](https://facebook.github.io/react/) is one of these recent newcomers.
+Even though the technology itself is simple, there's a lot going on around it.

+The purpose of this book is to help you get started with React and provide understanding of the surrounding ecosystem so you know where to look.
+Our development setup is going to be based on Webpack.
+There's [a separate book](http://survivejs.com/webpack/introduction/) that digs into it, but I don't expect you to understand Webpack well to get through this book.

 ## What is React?